 Principles and concepts of mental health, psychopathology, and treatment modalities related to the nursing care of clients and their families.
 In addition, the student will utilize the nursing process to identify common disruptions in growth and developmental patterns as they relate to the client's optimal levels of health.
+This course lends itself to a blocked approach.
 Progression: student must pass RNSG 2213 and RNSG 2160 concurrently to progress to next nursing level.

-Lecture Hrs = 2, Lab Hrs = 0, NLN Testing Fee Prerequisite: Admission to RN or RNT Program, RNSG 1343, RNSG 1362, RNSG 2161, RNSG 2201, BIOL 2421 RN Only: ENGL 1302; Humanities, Computer Literacy, and Oral Communication electives
+Lecture Hrs = 2, Lab Hrs = 0, NLN Testing Fee

+Prerequisite: Admission to RN or RNT Program, RNSG 1343, RNSG 1362, RNSG 2161, RNSG 2201, BIOL 2421 RN Only: ENGL 1302; Humanities, Computer Literacy, and Oral Communication electives